egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 ![modal](figures/spans/modals.png)

+### List of modal verbs

+Following Halliday & Mathiessen (2014, p.
+145), the following items are considered as modal verbs (Modal operators) in this project:
+- can, may, could, might, (dare), will, would, should, is to, was to, must, ought to, need to, have/has/had to
+- needn't, don't need to, don't have to, won't, wouldn't, shouldn't, (isn't/wasn't), mustn't, oughtn't to, can't, couldn't, (mayn't, mightn't, haven't to).

 ## Single-word adverbs

 When an engagement meaning is realized by a single word adverbs (e.g., probably, surprisingly, etc.), you will put a tag on the item.